salmanmahmood199/MaintenanceTrackerSuite/GOOGLE_CALENDAR_SETUP.md

 Restart your Replit application to load the new environment variables.

-## User Experience
+## User Experience (All User Types)

-After the administrator completes the setup:
+After the project owner completes the setup, ANY user can connect:

+**Who can connect:**
+- Root administrators
+- Organization admins and sub-admins
+- Maintenance vendor admins
+- Technicians
+- Any user in any organization

+**How they connect:**
-1. Users go to the Calendar page
+1. Go to the Calendar page
 2. Click "Connect Google Calendar"
-3. Authenticate with their Google account in popup
+3. Authenticate with their personal Google account in popup
-4. Their calendar events automatically sync
+4. Their personal calendar events automatically sync
-5. Users can enable/disable sync and manually refresh as needed
+5. Each user manages their own connection independently

 ## Troubleshooting